tflori/orm/docs/relationDefinition.md

 ##### Morph Definition

-The morph definition can be either a class or instance name that the referenced classes have to extend/implement or an array that maps the values in the morph column to entity classes.
+The morph definition can be either a class name of a super class that the referenced classes have to extend, an interface name that the referenced classes have to implement, or an array that maps the values in the morph column to entity classes.

 ###### Superclass or interface